jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 10. ...entertain or (in some way) satisfy the waiting customers?

 ### Top 3 HMW
-Selection Process: Each member of the group voted for HMW Qs that are likely to produce diverse solutions
+Selection Process: Each member of the group voted for HMW Qs that are likely to produce diverse solutions.
 #### How might we...
 1. ...encourage customers to eat faster?
 2. ...make use of all available tables (dining space)?